F.

 honor.or.honour.noun,.plural.honors

-spelt 'honour' is the British English spelling; to place a high value on; to respect; to esteem.(the honor you show to another recognizing his higher, though maybe hidden, qualities that you know are there because you know that underneath it all, we of humanity, are all of the same source; the honor shown to a Nobel.laureate); honor is recognizing and remembering what another has done (Mark 10:19; 14:8,9); the quality of honor involves integrity, uprightness, honesty, respectfulness, esteem and a good name (one's reputation); one receives honor from others because of a good name, caused to be such by one's uprightness and integrity, thus having a reputation of honesty; honor is a mark of character known and appreciated by others, providing for them a token or gesture of respect or distinction; when you show honor to someone you feel is worthy of it you are showing appreciation for them (the place of honor at the table)
+spelt 'honour' is the British English spelling; to place a high value on; to respect; to esteem.(the honor you show to another recognizing his higher, though maybe hidden, qualities that you know are there because you know that underneath it all, we of humanity, are all of the same source (see about the Tomb of the Unknown Soldier); the honor shown to a Nobel.laureate); honor is recognizing and remembering what another has done (Mark 10:19; 14:8,9); the quality of honor involves integrity, uprightness, honesty, respectfulness, esteem and a good name (one's reputation); one receives honor from others because of a good name, caused to be such by one's uprightness and integrity, thus having a reputation of honesty; honor is a mark of character known and appreciated by others, providing for them a token or gesture of respect or distinction; when you show honor to someone you feel is worthy of it you are showing appreciation for them (the place of honor at the table)

 honors.special recognition for unusual academic achievement (graduated with honors); a program of individual advanced study for exceptional students (planned to take honors in quantum physics)